I wanted to make a bit of progress on my app today, but it is a Sunday and I also wanted to talk about this idea of a "people's vote".

-The politician in question is a former party leader - I've even voted for their party in previous elections. so I'd some expect synergy on many issues, but not unfortunately on this one.
+The politician in question is a former party leader - I've even voted for that party in previous elections. so I'd expect some synergy on many issues, but not unfortunately on this one.

 Better informed?
 Well, I might be in a minority but if I felt ill-informed on an issue I might be reluctant to vote on it, or at least to gen up on the issue beforehand.
 It's not as though we were taken by surprise.
 But people weren't reluctant to vote - if you look at voter turnout, a higher proportion of us voted in this referendum, than have in any General Election post-2000!
 (You have to go back to the 1980s, I think, to go higher).

 Better informed with a view to what?
 To changing our minds?
 Is that what happened to the politician, as they've become better informed?
-No, they called for Remain at the time of the referendum and have remained of that view since then.
-So why can they not understand that I had a view, and have stuck to it, just like they have?
-I think that actually, they understand completely, but they'd like to go against the referendum result, because they know better.
-(In fact, I haven't heard anybody calling for a referendum who wasn't originally a supporter of Remain.)
+No, they called for Remain at the time of the referendum and have remained of that view ever since, just becomemore entrenched.
+So why do they assert that anybody else is different?
+I think that actually, they understand this completely, but they'd like to go against the referendum result, because they know better.

 Or maybe we haven't come to that conclusion?

 I mean, you might argue this one by saying that the role of the European Parliament is not the same as national parliaments, that it is more "committee-oriented".
-Fair enough, but but bear in mind that our MEPs are the only people who are elected by the citizenry of Europe.
+Fair enough, but MEPs are the only people who are elected by the citizenry of Europe.
 You're on dodgy ground altogether when you argue that MEPs - the only elected officials - aren't central to the EU's process.

-And,why is it acceptable that even people who are sufficiently senior that they sit on the Council of Ministers, are not allowed to even enter proposals to be discussed by that Council of Ministers.
-Instead, they must be proposed by the commissioners, who are the civil servants of the EU and are appointed, not elected.
-Can you imagine an elected politician not being permitted to even discuss their ideas for policy?
+And,why is it acceptable that even people who are sufficiently senior nationally that they sit on the Council of Ministers, are not allowed to even enter proposals to be discussed by that Council of Ministers?
+Instead, resolutions must be proposed by the Commission, who are the civil servants of the EU and who are appointed, not elected.
+Can you imagine if officials in Downing Street determined Westminster's agenda?
+What an uproar there'd be?